dradtke/blog/content/post/deploying-opensuse-on-vultr.md

 # Step Two: Upload desired ISO

+UPDATE: I submitted a request to Vultr to include Leap in their ISO library, and they accepted it!
+You should now see it available in the ISO Library section, meaning you don't have to upload it manually!
+You are of course free to still do so if you like, but if the version in the Library matches your needs, then continue on to step three.

 The first thing you'll need to do with your account is to upload the openSUSE ISO to it.
 Go to `Servers -> ISO` and click the "Add ISO" button.
 On the next page you'll need to provide a URL from where the file can be downloaded.
 For